Fonterra says China dairy imports dropped 29pc in March

-Covid-related port congestion and supply chain delays helped drive China's imports of Fonterra dairy products down sharply in March, the co-op said in a global market update.
+Covid-related port congestion and supply chain delays helped drive China's imports of dairy products down sharply in March, the co-op said in a global market update.

 It said China's import volumes decreased by 29.1 per cent, or 115,101 tonnes in March compared to March 2021.